suthyscott/hypothesis-testing-prep/README.md

 Can you think of an example in your current role where hypothesis testing would be useful?
 What would be the alternative hypothesis?

+Do I have a volunteer to explain what the null and alternative hypotheses are? (if not, choose someone)

 ## Questions for feedback and reflection
+- Were there any specific opportunities for student engagement/clarification that I missed?

 ## Other questions:
+- How much of the curriculum that I would be teaching is business concepts vs software concepts?
+- Is there a specific stack taught within the bootcamp?
+What is it?